Vikms95/js-top-todo-list/notes.md

     - These properties are entered via alert input (for now)

 - *PROJECTS* will be dinamically created objects, which will store todos.
+    - Project it's just an object, with an array of todo's inside and some property and methods to differentiate them
     - With an IIFE, execute the project the user has decided to put as default when the app first opens
     - Let the user decide dinamically which todos go to each project